Tuition & Fees

 Texas residents enrolling for the first time in a Texas public institution of higher education may be eligible for a tuition rebate up to $1,000 when the baccalaureate degree is completed (Texas Education Code, Section 54.0065).
 The student must have attempted all course work at a Texas public college or university and have been entitled to pay resident tuition at all times while pursuing the degree.
 The requested rebate must be for course work related to a first baccalaureate degree received from a Texas public university.
 No more than three hours may be attempted in excess of the minimum number of semester hours required for the degree under the catalog which the student is graduating.
 (Hours attempted include transfer credits, credit earned exclusively by examination, courses dropped after the official census date, for-credit developmental courses, optional internship and cooperative education courses, and those repeated exclusively by examination.)

-An application form and any other requirements pertaining to the tuition rebate may be obtained from the Graduation section of the Office of Admissions, Records and Registration.
+An application form and any other requirements pertaining to the tuition rebate may be obtained from the Graduation section of the Office of the Registrar.
 Interested students should apply for the rebate when filing for graduation prior to registration for the final semester.
 To be eligible, a student must apply for the rebate before degrees are awarded for that semester.

 This rebate is not part of the UT Arlington Guaranteed Tuition Plan, but you may qualify for it, in addition to qualifying for the Guaranteed Tuition Plan, and earn rebates from both programs if you meet eligibility requirements.